cusyio/Python4DataScience/docs/productive/git/best-practices.rst

 Validate the repo
 ~~~~~~~~~~~~~~~~~

-The command ``git fsck`` checks whether all objects in the internal
+The command ``git fsck`` checks whether all objects in the internal data
-datastructure of git are consistently connected with each other.
+structure of git are consistently connected with each other.

 Compresses the repo
 ~~~~~~~~~~~~~~~~~~~